Value of pre-operative physical therapy

-You have had surgery by the best surgeon in town who also wants to make sure you have the best outcome from his surgical procedure.
-Physical therapists are musculoskeletal experts who after thorough assessment of your pre-operative state and current physical state will be able to set goals to return your maximum physical potential at a reasonable amount of time.
+You have had surgery by the best surgeon in town who also wants to make sure you have the best outcome from his or her surgical procedure.
+Physical therapists are musculoskeletal experts who, after thorough assessment of your pre-operative and current physical states, will be able to set goals to return your maximum physical potential in a reasonable amount of time.

 Post-operative physical therapy is done for following reasons:

 - Your surgeon wants to make sure your incision and other tissues heal properly and in timely manner.

 - Regain mobility: After a surgery, the muscle and joints become less mobile due to pain and muscle spasms.
 Your physical therapist knows exactly when and how much to move while protecting the surgical site.

 - Regain strength: After a surgery, muscles do not have enough strength due to pain, spasm, stiffness etc. Your physical therapist knows when and how to strengthen the muscles while protecting the surgical site.

 - Regain Function: Once the incision scar has healed and you have regained the range of motion and strength, your physical therapist will know how to retrain the muscle to achieve the desired pre-operative function, whether it is walking, sitting, reaching, running or any other sports activity you would like to resume.